Tees Transporter Bridge: Local culture

 Locally, the bridge is often referred to simply as 'the Transporter'.

-The bridge hosts an annual vintage bus running day, organised by The 500 Group.
-On this one day per year, usually a Sunday in April, vintage buses take people on free rides around Teesside.
+The bridge hosts an annual vintage bus running day, usually a Sunday in April.
+Organised by The 500 Group, vintage buses take people on free rides around Teesside.
 As part of the 2006 and 2007 events, the bridge made a special trip carrying a former Teesside Municipal Transport Daimler Fleetline, the first time a double-decker bus had used the bridge in 30 years.

 It has been featured in films and TV programmes including Boys from the Blackstuff, Billy Elliot, The Fast Show, Spender, Vera, and Steel River Blues.
 During the millennium celebrations of 2000, fireworks were fired from its length.
 The storyline of the third series of Auf Wiedersehen, Pet saw the bridge dismantled to be sold to and re-erected in the United States.
 The local council received calls from people worried that the bridge was really being pulled down, with the BBC adding a disclaimer on the end of the final episode of the series stating that 'The Transporter Bridge is still in Middlesbrough'.